Commissioner for Older People launches investigation into Dunmurry Manor Care Home

 When will the investigation end?

 The investigation will end with the published Commissioner’s report which will outline the findings of the investigation and any recommendations for each of the relevant authorities.
-The report is anticipated to be released in June 2017.
+Whilst it is not possible to give an exact date for the completion of the investigation, it is likely that the investigation will be completed by the end of 2017.
 Findings from the investigation will inform the Commissioner’s advice and recommendations to the Minister for Health and other relevant authorities.

 What about ongoing safeguarding investigations?